-- Garden—you don’t have to go far for this one.
-There’s lots of ways for your toddler to help you.
-Give them something to dig with—their own trowel, a spoon, etc. and let them dig a hole.
+- Garden – you don’t have to go far for this one.
+There are lots of ways for your toddler to help you in the garden.
+Give them something to dig with – their own trowel, a spoon, etc. and let them dig a hole.
 Have them spray the leaves of nearby plants with a water sprayer or water gun.
 Have them relocate worms near your plants.
 And if you don’t have a garden, there are community gardens to watch others.

 - Look for deer—they are also early risers.
 If you’ve seen them nearby at a certain time, try again the next day.
 Stay far enough away not to disrupt them but to enjoy observing.